We are a student-focused program that encourages you to take more control of your academic and professional development

-All CSR Scholars are required to present a research or creative activity poster (regardless of the phase at which you are at in your given research project*) in the Cal State East Bay Student Research Symposium (SRS) held on campus.
+All CSR Scholars are required to present a research or creative activity presentation (regardless of the phase at which you are at in your given research project*) in the Cal State East Bay Student Research Symposium (SRS) held virtually in Spring 2021.
 This event is a great opportunity to share your research with other Cal State East Bay students, faculty, and administrators and staff!
 Last year, we had approximately 250 participants and attendees!

 For the time being, please begin discussions with your faculty mentors about getting started on your research or creative activity presentations!